When to Go to Japan: Our Recommended Months and Seasons to Travel

 Spring in Japan falls between March and May.

-Coming off of the cool winter months, the temperatures throughout Japan begin to rise as March rolls in.
+Coming off of the cool winter months, we see temperatures throughout Japan begin to rise as March rolls in.
 Early spring remains cool in northern Japan.
 The south, on the other hand, begins to return to its balmy warmth.

-As you might predict, late April and early May is one of the busiest times of year to visit Japan.
-Aside from the cherry blossoms, there’s a string of national holidays forming Japan’s famous Golden Week.
-You’ll need to book accommodations and tickets for your trip to Japan well ahead at this time of year to avoid disappointment.
+Late April and early May are among the busiest times of the year in Japan.
+Aside from the cherry blossoms, a string of national holidays forms the country’s famous Golden Week.
+We’d recommend booking accommodations and tickets well ahead of time to avoid disappointment.

 Spring festivals & holidays